NataliaSegura/Macrocomplex-builder/README.md

 *4*. **Launching the program with GUI**

-4SMAcroBuilder can be launched from command line or with the **Graphical User Interface** (GUI).
+MacrocomplexBuilder can be launched from command line or with the **Graphical User Interface** (GUI).
 Besides, the GUI offer the advantatge to obtain a Pymol image of the final model, without the requirement of opening pymol.

 *5*. **DNA & RNA interactions**